 Chase Sapphire Preferred Card – 60,000 Chase Ultimate Rewards Points after you spend $4,000 in the first 3 months and you get an estimated value of $750 in free travel.

-In addition to the sign up bonuses, some of these cards offer other perks such as $100 credit toward signing up for Global Entry and TSA Precheck and additional bonus miles on your one year anniversary.
-Most have an annual fee, although they are offset by the bonuses.
+In addition to the sign-up bonuses, some of these cards offer other perks such as $100 credit toward signing up for Global Entry and TSA Precheck and additional bonus miles on your one-year anniversary.
+Most have an annual fee, although they are offset by bonuses.
 Be sure to read all the details to decide which one is best for you.

 I hope I’ve given you an idea of how to get started with your travel planning.
-It’s not something you can decide you want today and then book it tomorrow.
-However, with a little strategy you can put together some pretty awesome vacations to take in the not-so-distant-future, including flying to Hawaii for practically free!
+It’s not something you can decide you want today and then book tomorrow.
+However, with a little strategy, you can put together some pretty awesome vacations to take in the not-so-distant future, including flying to Hawaii for practically free!

 Using Credit Card Bonuses for Free Hotel Stays